bassmanitram/yacba/README.md

 ./yacba

 You can exit the chat by typing exit or quit, or by pressing Ctrl+C or Ctrl+D. Alt+Enter will add a new line within your input.
+For a list of in-chat commands, type /help.

 **Example with options:**